openwebtrust/jsoncrypt/README.md

 ## Installation

-To install the JsonCrypt package, you need to have Python 3.6 or higher installed on your system.
-You can install the JsonCrypt package using pip:
+To install the JSONCrypt package, you need to have Python 3.6 or higher installed on your system.
+You can install the JSONCrypt package using pip:

 ```bash
 python3 -m venv .venv